 Verjeana McCotter-Jacobs, Chief Transformation Officer

-Verjeana M. Jacobs, Esq., serves as the Chief Equity and Member Services Officer for NSBA where she provides leadership, management and oversight of educational equity programming, content and research.
+Verjeana M. Jacobs, Esq., serves as the Chief Transformation Officer of NSBA where she takes a lead role in executing the organization’s transformation around member engagement, as well as building upon the progress in member services and equity.
+She sets the tone, spurs enthusiasm, and challenges conventional wisdom to drive transformational change.
+McCotter-Jacobs previously served for three years as NSBA’s Chief Equity & Member Services Officer where she took action toward equity, equality, and social justice.
 The equity program at NSBA is designed to identify discriminatory practices, prejudices, and beliefs in education policy.
-In this role, she also engages state association members in cooperative, ongoing partnerships to create programs and resources for state associations and through them, their member school districts, ensuring quality service, as well as a strong revenue return for NSBA and state association members.
+McCotter-Jacobs expands on NSBA work while overseeing staff development and improving upon the effectiveness of the organization’s mission.
 Prior to joining NSBA, Jacobs served as Chair of the Board of Education in one of the nation’s largest school districts.
 During her ten-year tenure as a school board member, she held several leadership roles as President of the Maryland Association of Boards of Education, and as Chair of the National School Boards’ Council of Urban Boards of Education (CUBE).
 She retired as the Division Chief of the Office of Professional Responsibility and Legal Affairs in Prince George’s County government.
 She maintains her licensed attorney status in Maryland and the District of Columbia.

 Francisco M. Negrón, Jr., Chief Legal Officer